-Any member disciplined by the club executive may choose to appeal the decision at a meeting of the club board of directors.
+Any FULL member disciplined by the club executive may choose to appeal the decision at a meeting of the club board of directors.
 The result of this appeal shall then stand as a final decision.

-It is the member's responsibility to be aware of and abide by all current firearm laws as it applies to them and/or the club
+It is the member's responsibility to be aware of and abide by all current firearm laws as it applies to them and/or the club.

-Policy and Procedures - Personal Injury Reporting
+Personal Injury Reporting

-If any personal injury to any person is caused by the discharge of a firearm, a Personal Injury Report must be completed.
-The following steps must also be taken:
+If a personal injury is caused by the discharge of a firearm, a Personal Injury Report must be completed.
+The Report must include the following information: